pnieves2019/MAELAS/README.md

 HOW TO USE MAELAS CODE
 ----------------------------------

-Running MAELAS code consists in the following four steps.
+Running MAELAS code consists in the following five steps.

 --------------------------------------------------------
 Step 1: Cell relaxation
 --------------------------------------------------------

 If your initial POSCAR is not relaxed and you want to perform a cell relaxation before calculating the magentostriction coefficients, then you can use MAELAS code to generate INCAR and KPOINTS files to relax the structure with VASP.
-To do so, in the terminal you should copy your initial POSCAR and maelas.py files in the same folder where you want to generate the input files for VASP, and after going to this folder then type
+To do so, in the terminal you should copy your initial POSCAR in the same folder where you want to generate the input files for VASP, and after going to this folder then type

-python3 maelas.py -r -i POSCAR0 -k 40
+maelas -r -i POSCAR0 -k 40

 where tag -r indicates that you want to generate VASP files for cell relaxation, -i POSCAR0 is the input non-relaxed POSCAR file (you can name it whatever you want) and -k 40 is the length parameter that determines a regular mesh of k-points.
 It will generate 4 files: POSCAR, INCAR, KPOINTS and vasp_jsub_rlx.
 Here, one still needs to copy manually the POTCAR file in this folder in order to have all required files for VASP run.
 The generated file vasp_jsub_rlx is a script to submit jobs in HPC facilities, one can specify some settings in this script by adding more tags in the command line.
+Note that the user might need to modify vasp_jsub_rlx depending on the cluster or local computer queuing system.
 For instance,

-python3 maelas.py -r -i POSCAR0 -k 40 -t 48 -c 24 -q qprod -a OPEN-00-00 -f /scratch/example_rlx
+maelas -r -i POSCAR0 -k 40 -t 48 -c 24 -q qprod -a OPEN-00-00 -f /scratch/example_rlx

 where -t 48 indicates that the number of maximum CPU hours for the VASP calculation is 48 hours, -c 24 means that the number of cores for the VASP calculation is 24, -q qprod set to production queue the type of queue in HPC facilities, -a OPEN-00-00 is the project identification number for running jobs in HPC facilities and -f /scratch/example_rlx is the folder where you want to run VASP calculations.
-All these data are included in the vasp_jsub_rlx file, so one can submit this VASP job inmediately in HPC facilities by typing
+All these data are included in the generated vasp_jsub_rlx file, so one can submit this VASP job immediately in HPC facilities by typing

 qsub vasp_jsub_rlx

 This procedure might be helpful for high-throughput routines.
 More options can be added in vasp_jsub_rlx file through the terminal command line, to see them just type

-python3 maelas.py -h
+maelas -h

 Note that generated INCAR and KPOINTS files contain standard setting for cell relaxation.
-The user is free to change this setting either directly on the generated files or in the maelas.py.
+The user might need to change these files in order to include more advanced settings.

 In case your structure is already relaxed or you do not want to perform a cell relaxation, then you can skip this step and move to step 2.